wxcctechsummit/wxcclabguides/TechSummitRoW_2021/CRM.md

 > **Note:** You may find URL of your Zendesk trial instance within "Welcome to your 14-day Zendesk trial" email.
 It is printed next to "Your account:" section.

-- Once, signed into Zendesk, click on "Admin" (gear icon at the botton of menu bar on the left-hand side of the screen).
+- Once, signed into Zendesk, click on "Admin" menu item (gear icon at the botton) of the vertical menu bar on the left.
 Then click on **Marketplace** under **Apps** section.
 Zendesk Marketplace will be opened in new tab of the web browser.

 - Search for "webex" on Marketplace and click on **Cisco Webex Contact Center** application.